 The hardest part of cooking beef ribs is finding some decent ones to start with.
-If you are looking for a source to buy some beef ribs then this buying guide has you covered!
+If you are looking for a source to purchase some beef ribs then this buying guide has you covered!
+Here is a list of five places where you can find this cut:

-Beef ribs are cut and named in a variety of styles so I wanted to give you a quick primer so you will know what to look for when you are shopping.
+I will walk you through what is different about the beef from each of these sources but first I want to help educate you about ribs in general.
+Beef ribs are cut and named in a variety of styles so here is a quick primer so you will know what to look for when you are shopping.

 Quick Primer on Beef Ribs